Kotlin/dokka/plugins/base/README.md

 # Base plugin

-Base plugin comes with a number of basic extensions and features that are likely to be needed by output formats and some plugins in general.
+The Base plugin comes with a number of basic extensions and features that are likely to be needed by any output format and some plugins in general.

 Including, but not limited to: